zubair97431/UpAndComingVideoGames/Machine_Learning.md

  ### Machine Learning Results

  After running the Logistic Regression model.
 The accuracy of the logistic regression came out to about 0.73.
 The precision of both unpopular and popular games were 63% and 75% respectively.
 With 75% being the precision score for popular games, its safe to say that popular games are much preciser in judging based on the model.¶

+### Machine Learning Limitations
+Potential for overfitting with the Random Forest Model based on the amount of columns and rows.